xima-media/xima-typo3-frontend-edit/README.md

 ## Note

-This is **not** a further development of the original extension [frontend_editing](https://extensions.typo3.org/extension/frontend_editing).
+This is **not** a further development of the "original" extension [frontend_editing](https://extensions.typo3.org/extension/frontend_editing).
 It is similar in some ways to the realisation of the [feedit](https://extensions.typo3.org/extension/feedit) extension.
 This extension is an independent implementation with a different approach.

 The extension has been developed to provide a simple and lightweight solution to easily start the editing of content elements from the frontend and thus reduce the gap between frontend and backend.
 Therefore a simple javascript is injected into the frontend, which generates action links to the TYPO3 backend with the corresponding edit views.